The following laboratory facilities are available for use by College of Computing and Technology students.

 - IE and Firefox for web browsers

 Located in room 114 in the McFarland Science Building, this technology lab is set up to specifically handle networking classes.
 Each student and teacher’s position has two computers.
 One computer is connected to the Lipscomb Network while the second computer is not connected to any network.
 The second computers at each station are used to teach students how to set up a network, using resident switches, routers and cabling.
 Once a network is built, operating systems are loaded and data transmitted using a blade server which is also resident in the lab.
-The laboratory is used exclusively by the School of Computing and Informatics and is also used to teach Web Applications Development, Web Server Technologies (where a web server is set up) and Web Senior Seminar.
+The laboratory is used exclusively by the College of Computing and Technology and is also used to teach Web Applications Development, Web Server Technologies (where a web server is set up) and Web Senior Seminar.
 The lab is also used as a technology help lab where students may go to receive help with their information technology, web and computer science assignments.
 Some of the specialized software available in the lab is listed below:

 - Google Chrome